payola/Payola/docs/developer_guide.md

 <a name="s2js_rpc"></a>
 ###### RPC (Remote Procedure Call)

 In order to simplify the client-server communication and to hide the low-level JavaScript constructs necessary for it (`XmlHttpRequest` or `ActiveXObject`) from the programmer, an [RPC mechanism](http://en.wikipedia.org/wiki/Remote_procedure_call) is used.
-The compiler takes a small but irreplaceable part in the whole process, the rest is done in the [server-side runtime](#runtime-server) and [client-side runtime](#runtime-client).
+The compiler takes a small but irreplaceable part in the whole process, the rest is done in the [shared runtime](#runtime-shared) and [client-side runtime](#runtime-client).

 All methods that are marked with the `@remote` annotation or defined on an object with the `@remote` annotation are considered RPC methods (remote methods), so their invocations are compiled to JavaScript in a different way.
 Remote methods may also be marked with the `@async` annotation, which makes them behave asynchronously, but introduces additional constraints on them (i.e. they must have the success callback function and fail callback function parameters and Unit return type).
 The compilation of a remote method invocation can be seen in the following example: